NethServer/nethsecurity-docs/reverse_proxy.rst

   If type is ``Path``, enter the resource path starting with a '/' for matching rules (e.g., ``/resource-path``).
   If type is ``Domain``, enter the fully qualified domain name for website matching rules.
 Select also an associated :ref:`certificate <certificates-section>`.
 - ``Destination URL``: specify the forwarding location for incoming requests (e.g., ``http://destination-server:port/path``).
 - ``Allowed networks``: define allowed IPv4/IPv6 networks in CIDR format.
-By default, accessible from anyone.
+By default, accessible from anywhere.
 - ``Description``: optionally, add a description for clarity.

 Additional information: